smclements/vega/docs/Group-Marks.md

 Group marks are populated from data just like any other mark: the `from` property defines a source data set along with any desired data transforms.
 One group instance will be created for each element in the backing data set.
 If no `from` property is specified, the group will receive data from its parent group (if it is nested within another group) or will be backed by a single null value (if it is a top-level group).

 Groups differ from other mark types in their ability to contain children marks.
 Marks defined within a group mark can _inherit_ data from their parent group.
 For inheritance to work each data element for a group must contain data elements of its own.
 This arrangement of nested data is typically achieved by _facetting_ the data, such that each group-level data element includes its own array of sub-elements.
-Facets can be constructed using the __facet__ or __window__ data transforms (see the [Data Transforms](#transform) page) or can be loaded directly as hierarchical data (e.g., using the __treejson__ data type, see the [Data](#data) page for more).
+Facets can be constructed using the __facet__ or __window__ data transforms (see the [Data Transforms](Data-Transform) page) or can be loaded directly as hierarchical data (e.g., using the __treejson__ data type, see the [Data](Data) page for more).

-### Scales, Axes and Legengs
+### Scales, Axes and Legends

 Groups can also contain their own `scales`, `axes`, and `legends` definitions.
 These definitions are the same as those used in a top-level visualization definition, barring a few simple differences: